June 09, 2021 Mark Bornstein

 But none of that will happen if your hybrid event is simply a physical event, streaming presentations to a passive, and probably bored, audience.

 We are at the dawn of a new event reality where we can engage more people, deliver better experiences and drive more pipeline.
 Some companies will surely take the lazy way out and create “hybrid events” that don’t actually offer virtual audiences much of an experience.
 That strategy will surely backfire and result in a lot of virtually unhappy prospects who will likely drop off early and never return.
-But for those companies that embrace creating truly immersive, interactive, connected, fun, experiences for both physical and virtual attendees… the future is very bright indeed.
+But for those companies that embrace hybrid event training seriously and are dedicated to creating truly immersive, interactive, connected, fun, experiences for both physical and virtual attendees… the future is very bright indeed.